Total tested: 7 040 839

 IQ scores were developed to give a general idea of a person's intellectual abilities.
 Unfortunately, these indicators do not cover all the diverse forms of human intelligence.
 That is why IQ scores are tentative for determining the level of intelligence.

 IQ test scores are calculated using a specific scale that compares an individual's performance to the average performance of their peers.
-The scale is designed so that the average IQ score is 100, with a standard deviation of 15 points.
+The IQ scale is designed so that the average score is 100, with a standard deviation of 15 points.
 This means that the majority of people will score between 85 and 115, which is considered average intelligence.

 While most people will score within the average range, some individuals will achieve exceptional scores, both high and low.
 An IQ score of 130 or higher is considered very high intelligence, while a score below 70 is considered significantly below average.
 These extreme scores are relatively rare and represent only a small percentage of the population.

-iq score range
+iq score range - iq scale

 IQ Classification